bhavyadeepthik/Home24/README.md

 b) Given your reasoning above, why do you think Home24 decided to make this change?
 What are the benefits and pitfalls of this approach?

-Strong pricing strategy is very important from the above analysis based on market research home 24 can increase online purchasing based on customers perference and competitors by refining the tatctics that helps to transform the preceived value of the  products and service in long run.
+Strong pricing strategy is very important from the above analysis based on market research home 24 can increase online purchasing based on customers perference and competitors by refining the tatctics that helps to transform the preceived value of the  products and service in long run using dynamic approach.

 Rotating strategy over the time works better in market price skimming of the product ease break even faster with an ample amount of security  with initial price  which is not extreme along with security.
 Third paty products b2c relys more on this startegy

 In the case of this approaches suggested weather and pandemic could turn down  and compitetion can run high along with bargain hunters can switch to other brand offers based on disccount who cares for price than a product

 2) Please provide a concept suggestion with a list of broad strokes for a different approach on how to price articles across different countries.
  Market Price approach is never same in all countries

  ![image](https://user-images.githubusercontent.com/67413944/157661324-be836247-ab42-484b-a593-b5ec9ea7a4c3.png)

-Monetization Strategy  priotization with core customer segments and value metrics based localisation pricing and add-on discont startegyfor market expansion
+Monetization Strategy  priotization with core customer segments and value metrics based localisation pricing and add-on discont startegy for market expansion

 Localizing based on currency exchange rate and prospect region customers willingness to pay at earlier and add on strategy based on consumer demand.